aftery142/jamalhack/README.md

 drag your osu exe into the patcher exe

 tested on bancho ainu n ripple
+### incomprehensive list of features
+- extra skinnables (songselect-bottom, menu-copyright, etc...)

+- rate changer (timewarp) should work on circleguard

+- discord presence

+- submission dialog

+- some streamproof shit

+- no flashlight (streamproof)

+- no spectators

+- hwid changer
 ### binds
 page up = uprate 0.05